Bay of Islands adventure itineraries

 Arrive in Paihia in the late afternoon and head out for a sunset horse ride.
 Feel the wind in your hair and the warmth of the setting sun as you trek over coastal land and through the rolling surf.
 It’s the perfect way to ease into your action-packed weekend!

-Jump on board the earliest Island Adventurer Cliffs and Caves cruise.
-Nip in and out of bays, get up close to impressive rocks and caves and speed around the rugged, wilder side of the Bay of Islands.
-It’s a short cruise at only 2 hours long and delivers a burst of adrenaline - a great wakeup call!
+Jump on board our morning Bays and Beaches cruise.
+Nip in and out of bays on our speedy 13-metre vessel, land right on the beach of some secluded islands and hike up the hill for stunning views.
+It’s a short cruise at only 90 minutes long and delivers a burst of adrenaline - a great wakeup call!

 Next, it’s time take to the skies for an unforgettable parasailing adventure.
 Soar to a height of 1,200 feet and enjoy an exhilarating ride as you’re towed behind a speeding boat.
 Sit back, relax and soak up the incredible aerial views - it’s both exciting and relaxing!
 You can also do this with a friend or two on the tandem parasails.